hazelcast/hazelcast-cpp-client/README.md

 ## 5.7.
 Enabling Client TLS/SSL

 You can use TLS/SSL to secure the connection between the clients and members.
 If you want to enable TLS/SSL for the client-cluster connection, you should set an SSL configuration.
-Please see [TLS/SSL section](#61-tlsssl).
+Please see the [TLS/SSL section](#61-tlsssl).

 As explained in the [TLS/SSL section](#61-tlsssl), Hazelcast members have key stores used to identify themselves (to other members) and Hazelcast C++ clients have certificate authorities used to define which members they can trust.